markusqw1/Markus-blacklist/README.md

 ## Request to Be Unblacklisted

-If your business has been listed in error or you have resolved the issue that caused the listing, you can request to be removed from Markus's Blocklist.
+If your business has been listed in error or have questions, you can request to be removed from Markus's Blocklist.

 Please email us at:
 [blacklist@markusgroup.au](mailto:blacklist@markusgroup.au)